metabase/metabase/docs/installation-and-operation/serialization.md

 ### Metabase uses Entity IDs to identify and reference Metabase items

 Metabase assigns a unique entity ID to every Metabase item (a dashboard, question, model, collection, etc.).
+Entity IDs use the [NanoID format](https://github.com/ai/nanoid).

 You can see the entity IDs of items in the exported YAML files in the `entity_id` field.
 For example, in the [Example of a serialized question](#example-of-a-serialized-question), you'll see the Entity ID of that question: